justsml/dans-blog/content/posts/2019-02-23--javascript-promises-quiz/index.md

   </ul>
   <div class="explanation">

-First, inside the Promise constructor we correctly trigger an error by invoking `reject`.
+First, inside the Promise constructor we trigger an error by invoking `reject`.

-Then the `.catch` handler works like the DOM's `.addEventListener(event, callback)` or Event Emitter's `.on(event, callback)` where multiple handler callbacks can be added.
-Usually this is undesirable as it's hard to visualize any cleanup or overriding you might want to do.
+Then the `.catch` handler works like the DOM's `.addEventListener(event, callback)` or Event Emitter's `.on(event, callback)` where **multiple handler callbacks can be added.** Usually this is undesirable as it's hard to visualize any cleanup or overriding you might want to do.

   </div>
 </section>